 So while The City & The City is a perfect secondary world, it is not a straightforward metaphor and causes a great deal of guesswork, such as the following:

 “Topolganger” – ah – that sounds like the German “doppelgänger” – must be Berlin.
 ‘Yohan”?
-Sound like Johan – is that Afrikaans?
+Sounds like Johan – is that Afrikaans?
 Is this Johannesburg?
 “Budapest-Strász”?
 Oh well, we are clearly talking Buda and Pécs/Pest and the Buda River or the Iron Curtain…The names sound vaguely Eastern European.
 Is it Turkey?
 Perhaps it’s more Germany.
 The references to flights and travel in and out of the country mention the US.
 Where is it?
 Is it a state of mind?

 The theme of the novel